Truist Championship: Tournament hosts

-In 2017, the tournament was held on the coast in Wilmington at Eagle Point Golf Club, as Quail Hollow hosted the PGA Championship in mid-August.
+In 2017, the tournament was held on the coast in Wilmington at Eagle Point Golf Club, because Quail Hollow hosted the PGA Championship in mid-August.
 Wilmington hosted the Azalea Open on tour in the 1950s and 1960s at the Donald Ross-designed Cape Fear Country Club; it was a tune-up event for The Masters through 1965, part of the city's Azalea Festival.

-In 2022, it was held near Washington, D.C. at TPC Potomac at Avenel Farm in Potomac, Maryland, as Quail Hollow hosted the Presidents Cup in late September.
+In 2022, it was held near Washington, D.C. at TPC Potomac at Avenel Farm in Potomac, Maryland while Quail Hollow prepared to host the Presidents Cup in late September.

 In 2025, the tournament moved further north to Philadelphia Cricket Club (Wissahickon Course}, due to the PGA Championship at Quail Hollow one week later.